 The libraries incorporated into the resulting object file are visible (for use by environment and eval) if the libs-visible? argument is supplied and non-false.
-Any library incorporated into the resulting object file and required by an object file left to be loaded at run time is also visible.
+Any library incorporated into the resulting object file and required by an object file left to be loaded at run time is also visible, as are any libraries the object file depends upon, regardless of the value of libs-visible?.